genderkit/genderkit/_articles/ipl.md

 ### What should I be aware of?

+IPL is less suitable than laser hair reduction for people with darker skin {% cite gan2013laser %}.

+### How does it work?

+Intense pulsed light (IPL) therapy is an alternative to [laser hair reduction]({% link _articles/laser-hair-reduction.md %}) that uses a bright flash of light from a xenon flashbulb that produces many different wavelengths - rather than the single wavelength used by a laser.

+### Are there other options?

+A similar technique is [laser hair reduction]({% link _articles/laser-hair-reduction.md %}).
 Medical studies have yet to come to a clear conclusion about whether IPL is more or less effective than laser hair reduction.
 Some studies have suggested that treatment with IPL is less effective {% cite klein2013photoepilation ormiga2014comparison %}, while others have found no difference {% cite gan2013laser szima2017comparison %}.
 NHS Scotland have produced guidance suggesting that IPL therapy may work less effectively on thicker hairs with deeper roots {% cite ngicns2020facial -l 7 %}.

-IPL is less suitable than laser hair reduction for people with darker skin {% cite gan2013laser %}.

-### More information

-Intense pulsed light (IPL) therapy is an alternative to [laser hair reduction]({% link _articles/laser-hair-reduction.md %}).

-It uses a bright flash of light from a xenon flashbulb that produces many different wavelengths - rather than the single wavelength used by a laser.

 ### What else might I want?